Steffo99/greed/README.md

 `greed` currently does not have a documentation page, but you can try to read the [paper](https://docs.google.com/document/d/1f4MKVr0B7RSQfWTSa_6ZO0LM4nPpky_GX_qdls3EHtQ/edit?usp=sharing) (in Italian) I wrote for my final Scuola Superiore exam about it.

+## Help!

+If you find a bug, have an idea for a new feature or just require help with `greed`, please [post an issue](https://github.com/Steffo99/greed/issues/new) on GitHub, or, if GitHub is blocked in your country, join [our Telegram group](https://t.me/greed_project) and send a message there.

 ## Forks

 > Please note that @Steffo99, the developer of `greed`, does not endorse any of these forks.